harisankar-krishna-swamy/django_hmac_authentication/README.md

 * Optional `HMAC_EXPIRES_IN` configuration.
 If set HMAC keys will expire after interval.
 * Option to speedup using a cache in Django's `CACHES` settings.
 * A lru_cache is enabled locally to save compute time to decode hmac keys
+* An out-of-band capability to reject requests (kill switch)

 ### What's new

-* An out-of-band capability to reject requests (reject/kill switch).
-See configuration below.
+Throttling requests on hmac key used in authentication.

 # 1. Install
 `pip install django_hmac_authentication`